Asal-zou/analyzing--e-commerce-database-with-SQL/cleaning_data.md

              country = REGEXP_REPLACE(country, '[^a-zA-Z\s]', '', 'g')
 ```

-**changing "not set" and 'not available in demo dataset' for city and country used (chatgpt for where part)**
+**Changing "not set" and 'not available in demo dataset' for city and country used (chatgpt for where part)**

 ```
 UPDATE public.all_sessions